 Take things slowly and don't pressure yourself with unrealistic expectations.
-It usually takes some time to restore some sense of normality.
+It usually takes some time to restore a sense of your former self or life as it was.
 Remember that all the feelings and physical sensations listed above are common responses to a traumatic event.
 They are not a sign that you are 'going crazy'; you are processing an extremely distressing violation of your personal integrity.